Use session tracking to manage visitor requests

 Place the HTML file on the origin server.
 If Akamai delivers your traffic, use Property Manager to host the HTML page (details below).

-Host an HTML page in Property Manager
+Hosting the Cross-Domain HTML in Property Manager

 Create a simple rule to make it easier to track many domains across the same mPulse app.